Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 Tirzepatide 72-week avg

 You have been on tirzepatide for eight months in HCMC.
-The first 15kg came off fast.
-The last 3kg have taken twice as long.
+The first stretch came off fast.
+The last few kilos have taken twice as long.
 You have hit the plateau everyone warned you about, and now a friend in the expat health group keeps mentioning retatrutide.
-He lost 6kg in the first 10 weeks after switching.
+He says the switch restarted his loss.
 You want to know if it is worth the upgrade, or if you should just push through on tirzepatide.

 This is the actual question people are asking.
 Not the clinical-journal version.
 The practical, I-live-in-Vietnam, I-source-both-compounds version.
 This guide answers that.

 Both drugs work.
-Both are used by thousands of people in Vietnam right now, split between pharmacy pens and research-grade vials.
+Both have a following in Vietnam, and both reach people here as research-grade vials rather than pharmacy pens.
 The real question is which one fits your situation, and where the tradeoffs actually matter.
 Let's get into it.

 Quick Comparison